 The result of God cut off Israel from the land (v7) and destroying the temple (v8) was that the Israelites forsook God (9a) and worshipped other gods (v9c).

-B. The evidence of Solomon forsaking God (v9) was his desire to have an alliance with foreign kings (v11).C.
+The evidence of Solomon forsaking God (v9) was his desire to have an alliance with foreign kings (v11).

 The evidence of Solomon forsaking God (v9) was his desire to marry foreign wives (v16).

 Purpose or Desired Listener Response (Step 4)